hmrc/push-pull-notifications-api/resources/public/api/conf/1.0/docs/overview.md

 See <a href="#_get-a-list-of-notifications_get_accordion">get a list of notifications</a> for details about the structure of this JSON object.

+If your service responds to this request with a HTTP status code 200, then the notification status will be updated to `ACKNOWLEDGED`.
+If your service responds with any other status code, the notification status will be updated to `FAILED`.

 ## Pull notifications

 Regardless of whether a Push/Callback URL is set up, notifications can be retrieved by polling